Para-Lang/para-compiler/docs/source/lang_ref/declaration_and_types/decl_and_defining.rst

 ======

 First of all, to understand how to properly use variables in general, the logic of scopes is rather important.
-Para-C sticks here as with most things to C, aka. to not re-invent the wheel and overcomplicate processes that are already simple enough.
+Para sticks here as with most things to C, aka. to not re-invent the wheel and overcomplicate processes that are already simple enough.